MuthusamyPonraj/WPF/README.md

 * For using the Syncfusion controls, refer the [User Guide](https://help.syncfusion.com/wpf/welcome-to-syncfusion-essential-wpf)

-* For any other queries, reach our support team [here](https://www.syncfusion.com/support/directtrac/incidents)with your query.
+* For any other queries, reach our support team [here](https://www.syncfusion.com/support/directtrac/incidents) with your query.

 * To renew the subscription, click [here](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com>.